1988 Writers Guild of America strike

 The 1988 Writers Guild of America strike was a strike action taken by members of both the Writers Guild of America, East (WGAE) and the Writers Guild of America, West (WGAW) against major United States television and film studios represented by the Alliance of Motion Picture and Television Producers (AMPTP).
 The strike, which ran from March 7 to August 7, 1988, affected production on movies and TV shows.
-At 153 days, it remains the longest strike in the history of the WGA, surpassing the 1960 strike by one week and the 2007–08 strike by seven weeks.
+At 153 days, it remains the longest strike in the history of the WGA, surpassing the 1960 strike and the 2023 strike by 5 days each.

 Summary

 Formal negotiations between the writers guilds and producers began in January 1988.
 The main disagreements included: